rexrainbow/phaser3-rex-notes/docs/docs/bbcodetext.md

         - `'top'`, `'center'`, `'bottom'`
 - `images` : See [Image](bbcodetext.md#image)
 - `delimiters` : Delimiters of tags, default value is `[]`.
+    - Don't use `()` as delimiters, which is preserved for color value.
 - `sharedPool` :
     - `true` : Use shared resouce pools during game.
 Default behavior.
     - `false` : Use local resource pools, will be free when game object destroying.